daichengxin/quantms-readthedocs/docs/benchmarks.rst

    :width: 300
    :align: center

-By running and comparing different configuration of quantms, Incorporating quantms-rescoring features into the two-search-engine consensus further increased the number of identified spectra by 24%.
+By running and comparing different configurations of quantms, Incorporating quantms-rescoring features into the two-search-engine consensus further increased the number of identified spectra by 24%.
 At the phosphosite level, the quantms-rescoring workflow uncovered 842 novel protein phosphorylation sites not detected in the other workflow configuration, and an additional 495 sites when considering the modloss ions.
-Together, We recommend that enabling quantms-rescoring and even fine-tuning for PTM analysis when model is available in practice analysis.
+Together, we recommend that enabling quantms-rescoring and even fine-tuning for PTM analysis when model is available in practice analysis.

 ----------------------------------------